“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 This was called by the Millerites the “PRESENT DISPENSATION” [See Advent Tracts 3 & 4] and also the “Times of the Gentiles.”

-I also want to say that John saw the Lamb having this, and having that, “having seven horns and seven eyes, which ARE the seven Spirits of God sent forth into all the earth.”
-[Did you want to ask what the eyes are?
-The bible tells you exactly right there.]
+He saw a Lamb having this, and having that, “having seven horns and seven eyes, which ARE the seven Spirits of God sent forth into all the earth.”

 I will illustrate through the use of plates.
 We can draw a circle, representing the gospel dispensation.
 [The 7 Churches of Revelation].

-It would look like a flat Basketball.
+It would look something like a flat Basketball.

-This is precisely the BRHC page 412 picture of the seven churches, [although this one is round, and not linear, but it’s the same idea] it does represent the whole time period, with seven consecutive churches, each occurring at a certain time period, and each being deprecated or surpassed by the one to follow it, leading us down to a time at the end of the Gospel age, with only one church remaining.
-Laodicea— the LAST CHURCH— labeled as “going through … TO THE END!”
-[Although spewed out is written plainly in the text of the bible] with the preceding churches being so thoroughly dismissed, they may as well be crossed out and cast away forever.
+This is precisely the BRHC page 412 picture of the seven churches, [although this one is round, and not linear, but it’s the same idea] it does represent the whole time period with seven consecutive churches, each occurring at a certain time, and each being deprecated or surpassed by the one to follow it, leading us down to a time at the end of the Gospel age (dispensation), where only one church remais.
+Laodicea!— the LAST CHURCH— labeled as “going through … TO THE END!”
+See the image below.

 This is the picture to which I refer.
 The Bible Readings for the Home Circle, page 412 Chart.
 You might consider it as the circle unfolded.

-This image is an existential crime against God and all of humanity.
-Can you imagine circumventing a message of Christ to his Church? — putting them into ANCIENT TIME as expired, and veritably throwing away 6 out of the seven letters of our Lord and Saviour?
-Who would do this?
+Who would do at thing like this?
 Who indeed would edit and publish the best selling book the denomination ever had, which was in fact, doing just that?— the Head of the “Bible Readings” “Bureau,” holding the initials “US”.
 None other than Uriah [No Middle Initial] Smith.

 What then is the true picture?
 Well then, I’m glad you’ve asked.
-Since I already have exposed this with all kinds of quotes [at the links below] I won’t bother to use them all again, but to just to drop a few from my Myth-Busting Uriah Smith article, first sent out over 5 years ago:
+Since I already have exposed this with all kinds of quotes [at the links below] I won’t bother to use them again, but to just to drop a few from my Myth-Busting Uriah Smith article, first sent out over 5 years ago:

 BIBLE READINGS FOR THE HOME CIRCLE